Atom Grants

 Funder: North Dakota Department of Health and Human Services

-Summary: Supports evidence-based projects promoting mental health, suicide prevention, and substance misuse prevention in rural and tribal North Dakota communities.
+Summary: Supports evidence-based projects promoting mental health, suicide prevention, and substance misuse reduction among rural and tribal North Dakota residents.

 Description